What is E. R. Whelan's portrait commission process? +

 Please visit the Portrait Fees page to see some examples of portrait sizes, types of portrait, and associated costs.
 For a more accurate estimate for your painting, please get in touch with Elizabeth Whelan by phone, email or post.

 What is the cost of a gift certificate to reserve a portrait sitting? +

-To make gift giving easy, Elizabeth Whelan offers a portrait gift certificate which you can purchase for $350.
+To make gift giving easy, Elizabeth Whelan offers a portrait gift certificate, amount TBD depending on the type and size of painting.

 As Elizabeth schedules a limited number of sittings a year, this gift certificate guarantees your reservation and the amount is then applied towards the portrait fee.

 It's the perfect answer if you would like to give a portrait as a gift without having to let the recipient know your plans in advance.
 This certificate can be used by the recipient, or they can select another sitter for the portrait.